Proma93/drf_learning/README.md

 👉 [proma93/drf_learning-web](https://hub.docker.com/r/proma93/drf_learning-web)

 ---
+## Working On

+- Implementing Celery with Redis to manage background tasks, enabling features like periodic reminders for task creation and due dates.
+- Integrating Flower for real-time Celery task monitoring and management.
+- Setting up observability stack with Prometheus/Grafana for metrics visualization and performance monitoring.

 ## Future Work

-- **Async Tasks with Celery**: Integrate Celery with Redis to handle background tasks such as email notifications or periodic reminders.
 - **Role-Based Access Control (RBAC)**: Add user roles (admin, manager, user) with scoped permissions for finer-grained access control.
 - **Improve Test Coverage**: Expand unit and integration tests using `pytest`, aiming for high coverage and reliability in edge cases.
 - **Production-Ready Deployment**: Set up deployment using Gunicorn + Nginx with Docker, along with HTTPS (Let's Encrypt) and environment hardening.
 - **Monitoring and Logging**: Integrate Sentry for error tracking and Prometheus/Grafana for metrics and observability.
 - **Use PostgreSQL**: Switch to PostgreSQL for better performance, reliability, and advanced DB features over SQLite.
-- **Staging Environment**: Create a parallel staging environment to test new features before pushing to production.

 ---